SCP650/Boogieman/README.md

 # Boogieman
-A VR Dance Game Adapted for Psychological Research
+A VR Ryhtm Game Adapted for Psychological Research